Coherence and elicitability: Introduction

 \citet{Gneiting2011} has shown that ES is not elicitable, which may be a partial explanation for the difficulties with robust estimation and backtesting.
-This raises the natural question whether there is a better option.
+This raises the natural question whether there is a different option.
 Is there any (interesting) law-invariant coherent risk measure that is also an elicitable functional?
 We show that the only law-invariant spectral risk measure that is also elicitable is minus the expected value:

 see Corollary \ref{cor:2}.
 However, there are law-invariant coherent risk measures that are elicitable.
-The most prominent examples are \emph{expectiles} which were first introduced by \citet{NeweyPowell1987}.
+They are \emph{expectiles} which were first introduced by \citet{NeweyPowell1987}.
+The elicitability of expectiles is a simple corollary of their definition.
 They have been considered as a risk measure by \citet{KuanYehETAL2009}.
 Proposition \ref{prop:4.4} shows that they are coherent risk measures.
-A proof of this result also appears in \citet{BelliniKlarETAL2013} using a different approach.
+Very recently, and independently of our work, a proof of this result also appears in \citet{BelliniKlarETAL2013}.
 Proposition \ref{prop:4.4} also identifies the minimal generating set of the Kusuoka representation as defined in \citet[Definition 2.3]{PichlerShapiro2012}.
-Furthermore, expectiles are lower bounds for elicitable law-invariant coherent risk measures.
-Theorem \ref{thm:1} also provides an upper bound on such risk measures; see Section \ref{sec:expectiles}.
+Expectiles are the only elicitable law-invariant coherent risk measures; see Section \ref{sec:expectiles}.

 In the literature, there are procedures for evaluating ES forecasts and that allow for tests; see for example \citet{McNeilFrey2000,Christoff2003}.
 However, these methods do not allow for a direct comparison and ranking of the predictive performance of competing forecasting methods \citep{Gneiting2011}.